Kieron Dyer: Coaching career

 Following his retirement from playing, Dyer took up a role as an academy coach at his first club Ipswich Town in 2014, becoming assistant manager of the under-18 youth team in August 2018.
 He departed the club in August 2019, outlining his intentions to move into first team management.

 On 26 October 2020, Ipswich confirmed that Dyer would be returning to the club to become the head coach of the club's under-23 team.
 Dyer also became more actively involved in first-team affairs following the appointment of new manager Paul Cook in March 2021, often assisting with coaching and being present in the dugout.
 Dyer unexpectedly resigned from the role on 21 March 2022.

 Personal life

 In November 2015, Dyer was named as a contestant on the fifteenth series of I'm a Celebrity...Get Me Out of Here!.
 He came fourth on the show after lasting 21 days, and donated his entire fee to the Jude Brady Foundation.

 In February 2018, Dyer told the public that at the age of 11 he had been sexually abused by his great uncle Kenny, by then deceased.

 Dyer competed in the third series of Celebrity SAS: Who Dares Wins in 2021.
 During filming, he clashed violently with instructor Jason Fox, which he attributed to the abuse he suffered as a child.
 Dyer was withdrawn with a collapsed lung, for which he was hospitalised in October.
 On 31 October, following a series of tests in hospital, Ipswich Town confirmed that he had been diagnosed with primary sclerosing cholangitis and would undergo a liver transplant.
+In October 2023, Dyer left hospital having had a successful liver transplant.

+On 20 November 2024, Dyer received an apology in the high court after settling a phone-hacking case against the Daily Mirror in return for a financial payout.
+The Mirror's owners admitted to unlawfully intercepting Dyer's voicemails between March 2003 and December 2004.